grpc-ecosystem/grpc-gateway/docs/docs/operations/aws_gateway_integration.md

 ---
 layout: default
-title: AWS Gateway Integration
+title: AWS gateway integration
+nav_order: 3
 parent: Operations
-nav_order: 5
 ---

-# AWS
+# AWS gateway integration

 ## Import OpenAPI documentation into AWS API Gateway

-The AWS API gateway service allows importing of an OpenAPI specification to create a REST API.
+The AWS API Gateway service allows importing of an OpenAPI specification to create a REST API.
 The process is very straightforward and can be found [here](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api.html).

 Here are some tips to consider when importing the documentation:

 1. Remove any circular dependencies (these aren't supported by the parser).